 - deer and wildfowl

-Single and/or initial visits by schools or other organised groups can be conducted by a Forest Guide.
+Single or initial visits by schools or other organised groups can be conducted by a Forest Guide.
 A complete tour on foot will take approximately two hours covering two and a half miles.
-The services of a guide must be booked in advance.
+If required, a tour guide must be booked in advance.

 About this forest